Skincare for Gen Z: Build a Routine That Actually Works

 For Oily, Acne-Prone Skin

-Look for oil-free, non-comedogenic cleansers with salicylic acid, lightweight gel moisturizers, and mineral-based sunscreens.
+Look for oil-free, non-comedogenic cleansers with salicylic acid, lightweight gel moisturizers, and mineral-based sunscreens that won't clog pores or feel heavy on the skin.

 -